EfficiencyJunky/silverspoon360/README.md

 </a>

 ## About
-My friend Danny is a successful touring drummer for a few different acts as well as a sought after studio musician (he plays pretty much every instrument but his meat and potatoes is percussion).
-He's currently based out of LA and during the pandemic has been churning out a ton of amazing content with his own band known as Wolf & Love.
+My friend Danny is a successful touring drummer for a few different acts ([Rhye](https://www.rhyemusic.com/), [Great Good Fine OK](https://www.greatgoodfineok.com/)) as well as a sought after studio musician (he plays pretty much every instrument but his meat and potatoes is percussion).
+He's currently based out of LA and during the pandemic has been churning out a ton of amazing content with his own band known as [Wolf & Love](https://www.wolfandlove.com/).

 One such piece of content is a very engaging "live" [360 degree music video](https://www.youtube.com/watch?v=dw2s4GqbXZM) for the band's song "Silverspoon".
 I was blown away by the video when I first saw it.
-Like...it is truly unlike anything I've ever seen before and it perfectly captures the state of the world we live in during the 2020 insanity.
-It really shows what these two guys can do with a bunch of instruments and a single camera while quarantined away in their living room
+Like...it is truly unlike anything I've ever seen and it perfectly captures the state of the world we live in during all this 2020 insanity.
+It really shows what these two guys can do with a bunch of instruments and a single camera while quarantined away in their living room.

 Anyways, after seeing this video, I hit Danny up and asked if he'd be interested in me attempting to make a website for the video.
 After a few minutes of me throwing stupid ideas at him Danny said, "Well...I had originally thought it would be fun to make the video sort of like a treasure hunt".
 That was all I needed and over the next week I build silverspoon360.com.